 A study was conducted to evaluate the effect of exercise on cannabis users.
 14 regular marijuana users were tested after 35 minutes of exercise on the stationary bike.
 The results show that there is an increased concentration of THC suggesting that the exercise causes the body to release the THC at a faster rate.
 The THC is stored in the fat cells, so the users with high BMI had more THC levels.

 Apart from the above factors, the form of marijuana being used is also considerable.
-Weed that is ingested stays longer in the blood than the weed that is smoked.
+As Healthwatch Leicestershire specifies, weed that is ingested stays longer in the blood than the weed that is smoked.
 As THC is stored in the body fat, the faster the metabolism of your body easily the weed gets out of your pee.
 For the high dosage, it becomes difficult to eliminate the THC from the body.

 How Long is Marijuana Detected by Various Drug Tests?